 When in your life have you been truly overcome with fear?

 We had the accident on this tour bus, way back in 1986, and we lost our bass player and that's been talked about a lot.
 What happened after that is that we were never really comfortable on tour buses, so we started flying on planes.
 On The Black Album tour in '92, we were flying from Nashville and flew into a thunderstorm on this plane, and for about 10 minutes or so, it was literally like [makes thunder sounds].
 All the shit was flying around the cabin, and all the carry-on luggage was everywhere, hitting the ceiling.
 For like 10 minutes.
 It was one of those things that you see in movies... it was dark and you could see the lightning outside the plane.
 That was really horrifying.
 It felt like it just went on and on forever.

 What is the nicest thing you own?

-I have some pretty cool houses.
-I'm fortunate.
-My favorite is probably the one we have up in the mountains in Montana.
-I don't go up there enough, but right now, the idea that I'll be in Montana five or six weeks from now is kind of keeping me going.
+I have some pretty cool houses, I'm fortunate.
+My favourite is probably the one we have up in the mountains in Montana.
+I don't go up there enough, but right now, the idea that I'll be in Montana in five or six weeks from now, is kind of keeping me going.
 What else?
 The Metallica masters.
 Those are really good to own.
 That's my pension.